 Much like the sister museum in London, the building is home to ancient animals from years gone by, unrecognisable species and rare finds that only those visiting will ever get to witness.
 If you want to find out more about the world we live in, then the American Museum of Natural History is the perfect place.

-The Guggenheim Museum describe themselves a little more on their website: “Visitors can experience special exhibitions of modern and contemporary art, lectures by artists and critics, performances and film screenings, classes for teens and adults, and daily tours of the galleries led by museum educators.
+The Guggenheim Museum describes itself a little more on its website, “Visitors can experience special exhibitions of modern and contemporary art, lectures by artists and critics, performances and film screenings, classes for teens and adults and daily tours of the galleries led by museum educators.
 Founded on a collection of early modern masterpieces, the Guggenheim Museum today is an ever-evolving institution devoted to the art of the 20th century and beyond.”

 New York Historical Society